 The oft-repeated mystical lore that surrounds Jun leaves me to wonder, why do we need the justification of "sacredness" to enjoy what is, quite simply, a beautiful and delicate drink?

 So, if Jun tea has unreliable origins, you might wonder just how it differs from kombucha, if it really does differ and why it's worth brewing at all.
-Whether Jun tea is a new divergence from Kombucha, as Sandor Katz posits, or if the myth and lore is true and it really is a 1,000-year old ferment, the simple truth is this: Jun differs from Kombucha in several key ways just as Matsoni, a type of room temperature yogurt, differs from Viili and Piima, and other types of room-temperature yogurt.
+Whether Jun tea is a new divergence from kombucha or if it really is a 1,000-year-old ferment, the simple truth is this: Jun differs from Kombucha in several key ways.

 How to Make Jun Tea